The National State of the Assets Project

 Q: How is the data reported?

-A: The data is reported against nationally agreed sustainability, knowledge & capability and performance indicators that:
+A: Submitted data is aggregated and reported against nationally agreed indicators covering:

-• Present a nationally consistent framework for ongoing measurement
+• A nationally consistent framework for tracking performance

 Q: When will the report be released?